ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The trust anchor may be a certificate or it may be a raw public key along with additional data if necessary such as its public key algorithm and parameters.
+In the context of this document, a trust anchor may also be a symmetric key, as in {{TCG-DICE-SIBDA}} or the symmetric mode described in
+{{?I-D.tschofenig-rats-psa-token}}.

-Thus, trusting a Verifier might be expressed by having the Relying Party store the Verifier's public key or certificate in its trust anchor store, or might be expressed by storing the public key or certificate of an entity (e.g., a Certificate Authority) that is in the Verifier's certificate path.
+Thus, trusting a Verifier might be expressed by having the Relying Party store the Verifier's key or certificate in its trust anchor store, or might be expressed by storing the public key or certificate of an entity (e.g., a Certificate Authority) that is in the Verifier's certificate path.
 For example, the Relying Party can verify that the Verifier is an expected one by out of band establishment of key material, combined with a protocol like TLS to communicate.